pretix/pretix-docs/docs/guides/products/index.md

 #### Option B: All-access in a single pass

+Option B is setting up a single all-access pass.
-If you have only a single event series with many time slots and you do not care how many season ticket holders show up, there's a solution that does not require your customers to set up accounts and book a new ticket on every visit.
+This is less complicated to set up than option A because it does not require your customers to set up accounts and book a new ticket on every visit.

-Instead, you can just create an additional product "Season ticket" that you enable either in a "special" date of your event series just created for this purpose, or in all of your dates so it can be easily found by customers.

-Then, you can set up your check-in lists with custom logic in the "Advanced" tab of your check-in list settings.
-The logic needs to ensure the following requirements:

- - Regular ticket holders can only get in during their assigned time frame and when they haven't used their ticket before.
- - Season ticket holders can always get in.

-Here's an example on how to set this up:
-Create an OR-bracket (At least one of the conditions below).
-Within that OR-condition, create two AND-brackets (All of the conditions below).
-Within the first AND-bracket, create the following conditions:

- - "Product" "is one of" "Day pass"
- - "Current date and time" "is after" "Event start" with a tolerance of 0
- - "Current date and time" "is before" "Event end" with a tolerance of 0
- - "Number of previous entries" equals 0

-Then, within the second AND-bracket, create the following condition:
-"Product" "is one of" "Season pass".
+However, you can only use option B if you have only a single event series, and no space limitations at your venue.

+In order to set up a single all-access pass, navigate to :navpath:Your event → :fa3-ticket: Products: and click the :btn-icon:fa3-plus: Create a new product: button.
+Give the new product a name such as "Season ticket".
+Enable this product for all dates in your event series.

+You have to set up custom check-in rules to allow customers access to all dates with the season pass.
+Navigate to :navpath:Your event → :fa3-check-square-o: Check-in → Check-in lists: and click the :btn-icon:fa3-plus: Create a new check-in list: button.

+Specify a name, but do **not** choose a specific date.
+This check-in list will apply to all dates.
+Open the :btn:Advanced: tab.

+Under "Custom check-in rule", click the :btn-icon:fa3-plus-circle: Add condition: button and select "At least one of the conditions below (OR)" from the dropdown menu.
+Click the :btn-icon:fa3-plus-circle: Add condition: button again and select "All of the conditions below (AND)" from the dropdown menu.
+You now have an OR-bracket with an AND-bracket inside it.

+Click the :btn-icon:fa3-plus-circle: Add condition: button **within the AND-bracket** and select "Current date and time", then "is after", then "Event start".
+Click :btn-icon:fa3-plus-circle: Add condition: button within the AND-bracket again and select "Current date and time", then "is before", then "Event end".
+You can leave the "Tolerance (minutes)" fields empty or specify a tolerance of a few minutes for some leniency.
+Click the :btn-icon:fa3-plus-circle: Add condition: button within the AND-bracket a third time and select "Number of previous entries", then "=", then "0".

+Then, click the :btn-icon:fa3-plus-circle: Add condition: button that is located within the OR-bracket, but **not** within the AND-bracket.
+It should be further down on the page.
+Select "Product", then "is one of", and then your season pass product.

 ![Custom check-in rule page set up according to the instructions above.](../../assets/screens/products/seasontickets_rules1.png "Season tickets rules 1")

+The logic is depicted in the screenshot above.
+These rules ensure that regular tickets holders are only admitted to their chosen date and if their ticket has not been used before.
+They also ensure that season ticket holders are always admitted.

 ### Mixed taxation